 In the fall, as temperatures cool and food becomes scarcer, grizzlies dig dens in the sides of hills.
 They have long rounded claws (the size of human fingers) and a large mass of muscles on their backs that help them dig.
 These characteristics, along with small rounded ears and white-tipped (or “grizzled”) fur, distinguish grizzly bears from black bears.

-The bears settle in their dens to sleep for the winter.
-While it is not classified as a true hibernation (since the bears can wake up during this time), the deep sleep allows the grizzlies to conserve energy.
+The bears settle in their dens to hibernate for the winter.
+This deep sleep allows the grizzlies to conserve energy.
 Their heart rate slows down from 40 beats per minute to 8, and they do not go to the bathroom at all during these months of slumber.

 Pregnant grizzly bears even give birth in their sleep!
 Midwinter, grizzly bear cubs (usually born in pairs) arrive into the world blind, hairless, and toothless.
 They use what little strength they have to nestle into their mother and nurse.
 For a month, the cubs feed on their mother’s milk and gain strength.
 By the time spring comes, the cubs have opened their eyes and grown teeth and fur; the new family is ready to venture outside the den.